Dance bars set to open in Mumbai, but no CCTV cameras

-The Supreme Court has asked the state to grant licences by March 15 and said live CCTV monitoring of the bars would be a violation of privacy
+The Supreme Court has asked the Maharashtra government to grant licences by March 15 and said live CCTV monitoring of the bars would be a violation of privacy

 As the Supreme Court directed the Maharashtra government to grant licences to dance bars by March 15, it also quashed the state’s proposal to monitor activity inside the bars through live CCTV feeds.
 But the state remains unperturbed by the SC’s directive and said it might make a legislative provision to empower the police to monitor and prevent any obscenity in the bars.